giantswarm/docs/src/content/basics/multiaz/index.md

 ## Details you should know about {#details}

-- On AWS availability zones are randomized across accounts and there is no way to determine which AZ you are really in, based on the name.
+- On both AWS and Azure availability zones are randomized across accounts and there is no way to determine which AZ you are really in, based on the name.
 E.g. the zone `eu-central-1a` in the account of the cluster is not necessarily the same `eu-central-1a` in your account.

 - Availability zones get selected randomly by the Giant Swarm control plane.
 You only need to specify the number of availability zones.